 A sweet memory has suddenly come to me.
 I was officially homeless for a month or two after finally escaping the clutches of the mousy albatross and I actually stayed with the Art School Virgin for a little while.
 One weekend she brought home a Betacam video camera from the Art School (this would have been c.
 1982, long before widespread consumer video camera use) and we made a sex tape, a static shot of us humping (she was on top) and I was moved and fascinated by the involuntary look of the coordinated pelvic thrusts… we were mammals after all!
 And the ten-minute tape was shown in her Art Class the following Monday and it was a big hit.

-How it came to pass that Virginia was eating pizza with us in the living room of the Duplex that Jo was living in, at the time, escapes me, but I remember that Jo and I were on our way to a band rehearsal that evening and I asked Virginia to hang around and wait a few hours until we got back and she did, reading our collection of foreign Vogues etc., and we all ended up in Jo’s futon together that night, shyly snuggling, nothing biological, until Jo got up at the crack of dawn the next morning and left for work, or something like that and the minute the front door closed behind her, Virginia and I had what I’d call a deeply profound sex experience without even brushing our teeth first.
-We just started without a word and it was a wordless freedom and animal clarification I had never before known with sex as every woman I had ever fucked before I had fucked in the role of boyfriend or boyfriend-auditionee with lots of planning and calculation and the virtual eyes of the community on my pumping copper buttocks.
+How it came to pass that Virginia was eating pizza with us in the living room of the Duplex that Jo was living in, at the time, escapes me, but I remember that Jo and I were on our way to a band rehearsal that evening and I asked Virginia to hang around and wait a few hours until we got back and she did, reading our collection of foreign Vogues etc., and we all ended up on Jo’s big futon together that night, shyly snuggling, nothing biological, until Jo got up at the crack of dawn the next morning and left for work and the minute the front door closed behind her, Virginia and I had what I’d call a deeply profound sex experience without even brushing our teeth first.
+We just started without a word and it was a wordless freedom and animal clarification I had never before known with sex, as every woman I had ever fucked before I had fucked in the role of boyfriend, or boyfriend-auditionee, with lots of planning and calculation and the virtual eyes of the community on my pumping copper buttocks.
 It was the first time I had had, with someone else, an orgasm so primal and pure that I understood that sex was rather bigger than simply something you did because you liked someone.